 It’s a very popular plugin, however, it’s limited in its reach and the developers are aware of it and try to communicate this as best as possible: “…most convenient for bilingual or few-lingual sites, for example, owners of which perform the translation of content on their own”.
 So make sure it’s right for you as well.

 Free WordPress translation plugins are not always the best choice.
 A professional project always requires support and updates as well as detailed solutions for even the most obscure issues that appear from time to time.

-WPML is a premium plugin and one of the best that currently exists in the WordPress ecosystem as far as multilingual websites go.
+WPML is a premium plugin and one of the most popular that currently exists in the WordPress ecosystem as far as multi language websites go.

 It has an extensive API that 3’rd party plugins and themes can add support for, allowing you to translate everything from options saved in the database to serialized data, to page builder content and WooCommerce products.